 This is a fairly simple issue that is easily fixed.
 By assigning each finger to a string for the fingerpicking pattern, you can create consistency and muscle memory.
-Without assigned specific fingers to specific strings, inefficient playing can lead to inaccuracies in executing the fingerstyle pattern.
+Without assigning specific fingers to specific strings, inefficient playing can lead to inaccuracies in executing the fingerstyle pattern.

 One of the most common assignments is covering the low E, A, and D strings with your thumb.
 From there, you can play the G string with your index finger, the A string with your middle finger, and the high E string with your ring finger.
-Without the consistencies, your fingers may accidentally play the wrong strings.
+Without consistency, your fingers may accidentally play the wrong strings.

 2. Picking Hand Position

 The placement of your picking hand is crucial to executing a fingerstyle pattern.
 Oftentimes, people feel awkward or uncomfortable using multiple fingers to pluck different strings.
-We want you to have awesome technique to maximize efficiency and prevent sore wrists or arms.
+We want you to have an awesome technique to maximize efficiency and prevent sore wrists or arms.

 The first picking hand position is similar to a traditional banjo position.
 Start by placing your pinky finger on the face of the guitar, just below the high E string.
-Some people object to this because it limits where you can fingerpick on the guitar, but it’s a great way to anchor your hand and learn to fingerpick on guitar.
+Some people object to this because it limits where you can fingerpick on the guitar, but it’s a great way to anchor your hand and learn to fingerpick on the guitar.

 The second picking hand position uses the meaty part of your hand as the anchor.
 Place the area below the thumb joint just above the low E string.
 Both of these positions provide solid anchors for your fingers and will prevent fatigue and inaccuracies while playing.
 Try using both of these picking hand placements to see which one works best for you.